Noaheasley/GraphicsDemoDungeon/README.md

 ### installing the program
 1. go to the link(https://github.com/Noaheasley/GraphicsDemoDungeon/releases/tag/1.0) or click the release tab in this page
-2. then download the Bootstrap-Release.zip and open the folder
+2. then download the GraphicsDemoDungeon.zip and open the folder
-3. once you open the file and run the .exe
+3. once you open the file and run the .exe app

 ### using the program
   w - move forward